History of the Miami Marlins: 2007: Injuries deplete the Fish

 After a 2006 season which saw them defy expectations time and again, the Marlins entered 2007 hanging on to the belief that they could compete with anyone.
-It didn't turn out that way.
+It did not turn out that way.
 Injuries ravaged the starting rotation and the Marlins struggled all season, ultimately finishing in last place in the National League East for the first time since 1999.
 Josh Johnson underwent Tommy John surgery and Aníbal Sánchez had right shoulder surgery.
 Ricky Nolasco dealt with a sore elbow all season.
 Suddenly, the strength of the team—the starting rotation—was minus three key players.
 Despite a disappointing finish, there certainly were a number of highs—Kevin Gregg emerged as a dominant closer, Hanley Ramírez developed into a legitimate superstar and Miguel Cabrera proved why he already was one—but none of them could ultimately overcome the odds heavily stacked against the Marlins.
 On the downside, southpaws Dontrelle Willis and Scott Olsen had disappointing campaigns.
 What was encouraging was an otherwise disappointing season ended on a high note.
 The team won five of six to end the season (sweeping the Cubs and taking two of three with the Mets at Shea Stadium).
 Still, after the season, the franchise went in a different direction.
 The year was capped by the trading of their two biggest stars, slugger Miguel Cabrera and pitcher Dontrelle Willis.
 Talks with both the Los Angeles Angels and San Francisco Giants fell apart.
 On December 5, 2007, the Marlins agreed to the terms of a trade with the Detroit Tigers.
 The trade would surprisingly send not only Cabrera, but also Willis, to the Tigers.
 In return, the Marlins did not receive four players, but six.
 The Marlins received center fielder Cameron Maybin, catcher Mike Rabelo, and pitchers Andrew Miller, Eulogio De La Cruz, Burke Badenhop, and Dallas Trahern.